ysnsmthiit/ysnsmthiit/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on school lol
+- 🌱 I’m currently learning C
+- 👯 I’m looking to collaborate on nothing fornow
+- 🤔 I’m looking for help with everything LOL
+- 💬 Ask me about overwatch
+- 📫 How to reach me: ysnsmth on discord
+- 😄 Pronouns: any and all
+- ⚡ Fun fact: diamond on ow2

 <!--
 **ysnsmthiit/ysnsmthiit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.